IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

-To test, you can connect to the UID2 integration environment as specified in the following Android method call/iOS file:
+By default, the development app is configured to connect to the UID2 integration environment, as specified in the following Android method call/iOS file:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>